A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Preliminaries

-Next, we want to introduce two more classical consensus methods, namely the Adams and the Aho consensus.
+Next, we want to introduce two more classic consensus methods, namely the Adams and the Aho consensus, which are both only defined for rooted trees.
 Our definitions are based on \citep{bryant2017can}, but for further details, we refer the reader also to \citep{bryant}.

 We start with \textbf{Adams consensus}.
-In order to build the Adams consensus tree for a profile $\mathcal{P}$ of phylogenetic $X$-trees, we start by considering the partition $\Pi(X)$, which equals the non-empty intersections of the maximal clusters of the trees in $\mathcal{P}$.
+In order to build the Adams consensus tree for a profile $\mathcal{P}$ of rooted phylogenetic $X$-trees, we start by considering the partition $\Pi(X)$, which is defined as the non-empty intersections of the maximal clusters of the trees in $\mathcal{P}$ other than $X$.
 Note that $\Pi(X)$ will correspond to the maximal clusters in the consensus tree.
 Once this partition $\Pi(X)$ is determined, we take each element of $\Pi(X)$ and recursively repeat this procedure for the respective subset of taxa until it has size one and thus cannot be refined anymore.
-This eventually produces a set of compatible clusters on $X$, which by Corollary \ref{cor:buneman} can be assembled into a unique tree.
+This eventually produces a set of compatible clusters on $X$, which then can be assembled into a unique tree.
+An example for the Adams consensus tree is given in Figure \ref{AdamsAho}.